© Crown copyright 2019

 Maintain a healthy weight and balanced diet

-Supporting people to maintain a healthy weight - along with advocating the CMO’s recommendations for physical activity across the life course - can reduce the risks of developing MSK conditions such as back and neck pain and osteoarthritis of the knee and hip.
+Supporting people to maintain a healthy weight – along with advocating the recommendations from the Chief Medical Officers (CMOs) for physical activity across the life course – can reduce the risks of developing MSK conditions such as back and neck pain and osteoarthritis of the knee and hip.